discourse/discourse-animated-avatars/README.md

 Adds the ability for users to upload gif avatars which will animate on hover or selection in posts, user cards, and profile pages

-## app.yml
+## Enable gif resizing

-your `app.yml` needs to be configured to install gifsicle in addition to the plugin:
+Optionally, your `app.yml` may be configured to install gifsicle in addition to the plugin.

+This allows gif uploads to be cropped and resized to fit a square avatar.
+If the dependency is not included, gif uploads will keep the original aspect ratio.

 ```
 hooks: